To instruct Rebecca please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

 Rebecca’s data protection and cyber security experience includes claims involving breach of confidence, hacking and failings in internal processes.
 She has assisted medium to large organisations across a variety of industries including healthcare, technology, banking, travel and insurance.
 While at Dropbox her work touched upon issues regarding data protection and data security in the context of cloud technology.

-Instructed as junior counsel and sole counsel in relation to hundreds of claims, many of which involved representing large international companies, for alleged claims for distress, damages, and injunctions arising out of security incidents (including malware, phishing, DDoS and SQL injection) which led to third-parties gaining accessing to thousands of data subjects’ data (personal, sensitive and financial).
+Instructed as junior counsel and sole counsel in relation to hundreds of claims, many of which involved representing large international companies, for alleged distress, damages, and injunctions arising out of security incidents (including malware, phishing, DDoS and SQL injection) which led to third-parties gaining accessing to thousands of data subjects’ data (personal, sensitive and financial).

 Instructed as sole counsel defending several organisations in relation to claims arising out of the accidental sharing of sensitive information with third parties.